-Dr. Lieber also led the design of Shirley Ryan AbilityLab’s Biologics Lab, in which studies of living human cells are used to solve human problems, particularly in the context of rehabilitation and recovery.
+Dr. Lieber also led the design of Shirley Ryan AbilityLab’s Biologics Lab, in which studies of living human cells, tissues and fluids are used to solve human problems, particularly in the context of rehabilitation and recovery.
 The lab’s state-0f-the-art equipment allows scientists to monitor living cells as they perform testing of various types.
 Shirley Ryan AbilityLab’s Biologics Lab is the only one in the world placed in a rehabilitation setting and brings together biologists, physiologists, stem-cell biologists and molecular biologists — all sharing ideas and expertise, and speeding discoveries.

-Prior to joining Shirley Ryan AbilityLab, Dr. Lieber was Professor and Vice Chairman of the Department of Orthopaedic Surgery at the University of California, San Diego (UCSD), and principal investigator of the San Diego Skeletal Muscle Research Center — an NIH-funded center designed to leverage muscle expertise on behalf of patients in the San Diego community.
+Prior to joining Shirley Ryan AbilityLab, Dr. Lieber was Professor and Vice Chairman of the Department of Orthopaedic Surgery at the University of California, San Diego (UCSD), and Principal Investigator of the San Diego Skeletal Muscle Research Center — an NIH-funded center designed to leverage muscle expertise on behalf of patients in the San Diego community.
 He earned his doctorate in Biophysics, with a minor in Electrical Engineering, from the University of California, Davis, where he also earned a BS in Physiology.
 He earned his MBA from the Rady School of Management at UCSD.

 Shirley Ryan AbilityLab

 Lifetime Achievement AwardAmerican Academy for Cerebral Palsy and Developmental Medicine's (AACPDM) , 2021

 Founders AwardAmerican College of Sports Medicine (Southwest Chapter), Irvine, CA., 2014